arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 - Maybe something would go wrong and we will have to analyze what.
 - Maybe we just want to keep our teammates informed on what is going on.

-There are many more reasons to leave a track.
+There are many more reasons to have a some kind of logging.

 <!-- more -->